The Beginner’s Guide to Wedding Videography

 • The ceremony

-• Reception b-roll – similar to ceremony
+• Reception b-roll – similar to the ceremony

 • Reception bride and groom entrance